 The City Council welcomes written and oral comments from the public at regular City Council meetings.
 To submit comments, you must complete the following form(s):

-• Citizen Comment Sign-Up Online Form - Online
+• Citizen Comment Sign-Up Online Form - PDF

-• Public Hearing Sign-Up Online Form - Online
+• Public Hearing Sign-Up Online Form - PDF

 1. Members of the public may address the City Council at the following times during a meeting: